opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 The configuration files can also contain certain elements.
 These elements add additional information about the package and can have their own attributes.

 #### Description Element
 The **Description** element can be used to write a short description about the plugin.
 Custom elements like `Organization` or `Status` can be added the provide additional highlighted information.
-For example:
 For example:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>